-SafePlus Accredited Assessors make onsite assessments on how well businesses are performing against the SafePlus performance requirements and provide advice on how to improve.
+SafePlus Accredited Assessors carry out onsite assessments on how well businesses are performing against the SafePlus performance requirements, and provide advice on how to improve.

 Accreditation status as a health and safety practitioner should give businesses greater confidence in you as an assessor to undertake independent assessments of their health and safety performance.